NExST-RnDLabs/PALOS/README.md

  6. Once you have installed Python 2.7 then open up your command line/terminal then type 'npm install -g windows-build-tools', and 'npm config set python /path/to/executable/python2.7';
  7. once above tasks are done open up 'ClientSide' folder in command line/terminal then type 'npm install'.
 It will install all necessary packages for client side including 'React'.;
  8. when you done up until this point, then you may need to build the project at server side.
 Please import the project into your worksapce and go to Gradle build folder in Gradle Tasks window and open it up then click build then the project will be built;
- 9. all relevant database tables need to be created before running 'NADIA', and 'DDL' file is at 'com.Nadia-R.S/src/main/resources/database/' folder;
+ 9. all relevant database tables need to be created before running 'PALOS', and 'DDL' file is at 'com.Nadia-R.S/src/main/resources/database/' folder;
  10. you now can run server for the project locally;
  11. you need to start Node server to see the actual GUI.
 Please open up 'ClientSide' folder in command line/terminal again and type 'npm start';
- 12. you can now be able to play with 'Nadia' in your browser once you typed 'localhost:3000' in URL section of your browser.
+ 12. you can now be able to play with 'PALOS' in your browser once you typed 'localhost:3000' in URL section of your browser.

  *Please note that there will be Demo video available soon.
 ## 3. Roadmap